Egg freezing to preserve your fertility

 Egg freezing is the process whereby women opt to freeze their eggs in order to preserve their fertility.
-The desire to undergo this type of treatment can be for a variety of different reasons including medical and also social reasons.

 The process itself involves IVF procedures to stimulate a woman's ovaries to produce a cohort of eggs which are then surgically removed and stored for future use in order to create a pregnancy and live birth, at a time when the patients own fertility may have been compromised.